Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 <p style="text-align: center">(g)</p>
 <p style="text-align: center">Figure 1: Play-Doh Logic gate symbols (a) NOT gate, (b) AND gate, (c) OR gate, (d) NAND gate, (e) NOR gate, (f) XOR gate, (g) XNOR gate.</p>
 #### In-Depth Gate Analysis
+- The gate we'll select for in-depth analysis is our OR gate, represented in figure 1c.

 - Evaluate the accepted logic gate symbol for the selected gate.
 	- Is it sensible?
 That is, does its form help in expressing the gateʼs functionality (e.g., truth table)?
 	- Is it aesthetically pleasing?
 Why?
 (Note: this is a personal opinion)